1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Clipped planchet errors result from improperly cut coin blanks, creating coins with missing metal along the edge in crescent or straight-line shapes.
 These occur when the cutting dies overlap previously cut areas or when the metal strip shifts during the blanking process.

-The missing portion can range from small clips affecting only the rim to large clips removing significant portions of the design.
-A 1920 clipped planchet would be highly sought after due to the combination of the error’s visual distinctiveness and the underlying coin’s scarcity, creating appeal among both error collectors and Walking Liberty specialists.
+The missing portion can range from small clips affecting only the rim to large clips that remove significant portions of the design.
+A 1920 clipped planchet would be highly sought after due to the combination of the error’s visual distinctiveness and the underlying coin’s scarcity — creating appeal among both error collectors and Walking Liberty specialists who value the rarity on two levels at once.

-Where to Sell Your 1920 Half Dollar ?
+Where to Sell Your 1920 Half Dollar Value Coins Online

 Now that you know the value of your coins, do you know where to sell those coins online easily?
 Don’t worry, I’ve compiled a list of these sites, including their introduction, pros, and cons.